google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

 ---
 layout: article
 title: "Control Appearance on Social Sites"
 description: "You can influence the way your site appears when shared via social media by adding a few lines of code to each page.
-This can help to bring more people to your site by providing previews with richer information than would otherwise be available."
+This can help bring more people to your site by providing previews with richer information than would otherwise be available."
 introduction: "You can influence the way your site appears when shared via social media by adding a few lines of code to each page.
-This can help to bring more people to your site by providing previews with richer information than would otherwise be available."
+This can help bring more people to your site by providing previews with richer information than would otherwise be available."
 snippet: "Boost discoverability of your webpage"
 id: social-sites
 collection: optimizations-for-crawlers